IngenuityEngine/modo_widgetWrapper/readme.md

 ```
 	widgetInstance = lx._widgetInstance
 ```
+4. We wrap this functionality in a launch command.
+It accepts a dialog and arguments and returns a reference to the created instance.
+An example is included in examples/launch
-4. Bonus: If you close your dialog programatically, be sure to emit an ```onClose``` signal so the widget wrapper can close itself as well.
+5. Bonus: If you close your dialog programatically, be sure to emit an ```onClose``` signal so the widget wrapper can close itself as well.
 An example of this is included in example/testOne.py

 ## Benefits